barbazul/1kfa/mod_guide_player.md

 > Please flip Defy Danger with your Strength.

-Look over at the character sheet and see that Kresk has rank 3 (Crown) Strength.
+Look over at the character sheet and see that Kresk has rank 3 (Crown) Str.
 Flip over the top card of your Deckahedron and look for that Crown suit.

 Let's say you get ✔✔.
 The GM uses the instructions on the